httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 The value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying material (IKM) to HKDF.
-Input keying material can either be prearranged, or can be described using the Crypto-Key header field ({{crypto-key}}).
+Input keying material is expected to be provided to recipients separately.
 The extract phase of HKDF therefore produces a pseudorandom key (PRK) as follows:

 ~~~ inline
    PRK = HMAC-SHA-256(salt, IKM)